dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/servicebusqueues.md

 A message can be scheduled for delayed processing.

-To schedule a message use the `metadata` section in the request body during the binding invocation: the filed name is `ScheduledEnqueueTimeUtc`.
+To schedule a message, use the `metadata` section in the request body during the binding invocation.
+The filed name is `ScheduledEnqueueTimeUtc`.

 The supported timestamp formats are [RFC1123](https://www.rfc-editor.org/rfc/rfc1123) and [RFC3339](https://www.rfc-editor.org/rfc/rfc3339).